technicfan/dmenu-desktop-bash/README.md

     - write one exclude per line
 - to include regular binaries from PATH add "addpath=1" to ~/.config/l7-dmenu-desktop/config
 - to change menu that is used use --dmenu=\<menu\>
-    - if using dmenu (not --dmenu=), arguments will be passed to it
+    - if using default menu (not --dmenu=), arguments will be passed to it
 - instead of your desired prompt write \~prompt\~ without quotation marks
 - to change the default prompts add variables to ~/.config/l7-dmenu-desktop/config:
     * prompt1=\<first prompt (the one you see on launch)\>